 When it comes to the changes brought on by perimenopause, food can be your friend or your foe.
-So, what are some things you should consider adding onto your plate to best support your body—and what’s worth leaving out of your perimenopause diet plan?
+So, what are some of the best foods for perimenopause to support your body—and what’s worth leaving out of your perimenopause diet?

 Let’s start with a few basics regarding perimenopause.
 Perimenopause, the time leading up to menopause, is a transition from having regular periods, to more irregular cycles, and eventually no periods at all.
 It’s a gradual change: beginning as early as your late 30s, you might first notice your periods start to become less regular.1 Over time, symptoms like hot flashes, sleep problems, mood changes, vaginal dryness, or less interest in sex become more common.
 You’ll know you’ve reached menopause, and the end of perimenopause, once you haven’t experienced a period for 12 consecutive months.

-Focusing on key nutrients and sticking with an overall healthy diet during perimenopause can help you feel your best and support your changing body.
+Focusing on key nutrients and sticking with an overall healthy perimenopause diet, can help you feel your best and support your changing body.
 The right foods can even play a role in managing some perimenopause symptoms.
-And that’s not all: eating well now can also help you get ahead of the game when it comes to managing things like osteoporosis and heart disease risk—both of which tend to increase after menopause.2 Here are some of the foods to consider adding to your perimenopause diet plan, along with foods to avoid.
+And that’s not all: eating well now can also help you get ahead of the game when it comes to managing things like osteoporosis and heart disease risk—both of which tend to increase after menopause.2 Here are some of the best foods for perimenopause to consider adding to your diet plan, along with foods to avoid.

 Helpful Foods for Perimenopause